awslabs/threat-composer/docs/DEVELOPMENT.md

 pnpm dev
 ```

-This starts the web application in development mode.
+This starts the Vite dev server.
 Open [http://localhost:3000](http://localhost:3000/) to view it in the browser.

+The dev server serves the compiled library from `packages/threat-composer/lib/`, not from its `src/`.
+The `dev` target depends on `@aws/threat-composer:copy-assets`, so the library is compiled when the server starts, but edits to library source after that need `pnpm nx run @aws/threat-composer:copy-assets` and a restart.
+Storybook is the faster loop for library work.

 #### Build for Production